Herbert Richardson (publisher): Nazi documents

 In 1998, Richardson befriended Margot Lipton, a former secretary to Robert Kempner, a German-born American lawyer who served as assistant U.S. chief counsel during the International Military Tribunal at Nuremberg.
 In 1946, Kempner had received permission to keep documents from the trials, and brought thousands of them to his home.
 Lipton signed her legal decision-making power over to Richardson, and he moved her to an assisted-living facility in Lewiston, NY.
-In November 1998, Richardson persuaded Lipton to move Kempner's estate, which she was given power of by Kempner's will, to a white clapboard two-story house in Lewiston.
+In November 1998, Richardson persuaded Lipton to move Kempner's estate, over which she was given power by Kempner's will, to a white clapboard two-story house in Lewiston.
 On the house's front lawn, a wooden sign advertised "The Robert Kempner Collegium."
 In 1999, detectives looking for parts of the collection met with Richardson.
 He said "he was trying to help them... and make sure the Kempner collection was preserved."
 He then "agreed to relinquish" to the Holocaust Museum a set of Nazi documents that had come into his hands.
 The returned documents did not include pages from the diary of Alfred Rosenberg, a chief aide of Hitler, which been held by Robert Kempner until his death in 1993 at age 93.
 In 2013, Richardson was again contacted by investigators searching for the diary pages, which were found to be in his possession.
 The diary was recovered by U.S. ICE agents in June 2013 and is now in the possession of the Holocaust Museum.